Swimming at Hampstead Heath

 Water quality at bathing water sites is assessed by the Environment Agency.
 Their website displays the results of these tests for the Ladies' Pond, the Men's Pond and the Mixed Pond.

 Cold water swimming guidelines

-An independent safety audit of the Heath swimming facilities by Amateur Swimming Association has identified medical issues surrounding physical acclimatisation (Habituation) and psychological acclimatisation associated with all year round recreational swimmers who enter water that is below 12°C degrees.
+An independent safety audit of our swimming facilities has identified medical issues surrounding the acclimatisation associated with year-round swimming in water cooler than 12°C degrees.